 Pros

-- They are not a fund (no LPs), so they can move fast.
+- Not a fund (no LPs), so they can move fast.

 - Have a value-added service via the marketing support.